Doug France

-Frederick Douglas France Jr. (April 26, 1953 – April 8, 2016) was an American National Football League offensive lineman who played eight seasons for the Los Angeles Rams.
+Frederick Douglas France Jr. (April 26, 1953 – April 8, 2016) was an American professional football player who was a tackle for eight seasons in the National Football League (NFL), primarily with the Los Angeles Rams.
+He played college football for the Ohio State Buckeyes.

 Football career

 France attended and played football at Colonel White High School in Dayton, Ohio.

 France played tight end for Ohio State (1971–74).